Who are we?

 Information for Members

-If you are an employee or worker whose employer has signed up to the NOW: Pensions Scheme, please refer to the data protection notice on your member portal for more information on data protection, or alternatively you can contact our member help centre and request a member data protection factsheet.
+If you are an employee or worker whose employer has signed up to the NOW: Pensions Scheme, please refer to the data protection notice on your member portal for more information on data protection.
 Your personal data or sensitive personal data may be provided by you or your employer to us and the Trustee.
 Your employer and the Trustee process your personal data and sensitive personal data as data controllers, we may process your personal data and sensitive personal data as data controller or in certain circumstances as data processor.

 Information for beneficiaries